 Additional information about post graduate awards can be found on the Wayne Law Career Services Office web page at www.law.wayne.edu/career-services/alumni.php.

-Wayne State University Office of Military & Veterans Education Benefits
+Wayne State University Office of Military and Veterans Academic Excellence (OMVAE)

-The WSU Office of Military and Veterans Education Benefits can help you with the educational benefit programs available to veterans and their dependents.
-They can be reached at (313) 577-9180 and are located in the David Adamany Undergraduate Library (UGL), Room 1656.
+The WSU Office of Military and Veterans Academic Excellence provides help concerning the educational benefit programs available to veterans and their dependents.
+OMVAE can be reached at (313) 577-9180 and are located in the David Adamany Undergraduate Library (UGL), Room 1656.

 US Department of Veterans Affairs